alex-c/OpenMTS/README.md

 ### Enviornment Reader

 The [mts-iot-apps/OpenMTS.EnvironmentReader](./mts-iot-apps/OpenMTS.EnvironmentReader) directory contains a .NET Core app to read environmental data.
 An instance can read both the temperature and humidity or either one of those.

+### Automated Check-Out

+The [mts-iot-apps/OpenMTS.AutomatedCheckOut](./mts-iot-apps/OpenMTS.AutomatedCheckOut) directory contains a Python app to perform check-out transactions from a Raspberry Pi with a `KERN EOC30K-4` scale and an RFID reader.